MiraNizam/Security-console/README.md

 # Security console

-**Security console** records all visits to the repository.
+**Security console** records all visits in the passcard, shows the visit duration and evaluates whether the visit is suspicious.
-It will allow you to find out information on passcards in the storage.
+It will allow you to find out information about users in the storage.
 The project uses Django framework.

 ## Getting Started